 The TOE encrypts sensitive data in transit between itself and its operational environment using TLS and HTTPS.
+It facilitates the transmission of sensitive data from remote users over TLS and HTTPS.

 5 Assumptions

 The ST references the PP to which it claims conformance for assumptions about the use of the TOE.
 Those assumptions, drawn from the claimed PP, are as follows: